 The Dossierveillance Project

-The Dossierveillance Project was started in 2019, at the beginning of the Covid 19 pandemic by Cristina Plamadeala, PhD.
-The aim of this project is increase awareness of this phenomenon and foster research on this subject with public policy implications. â€‹The mission of this initiative is to create a world where the implications of dossierveillance are understood and tackled through improving awareness of this phenomenon and developing policies at the national level aiming to protect people of its repercussions.
-Dossierveillance is a type of surveillance wherein the file (or a series of files), paper-based or virtual, lies at the center of what makes a person afraid or reluctant to act in a particular manner or to disclose information that, once placed in the file, has the potentiality to be interpreted in a way deemed or perceived as harmful for the respective person (Plamadeala 2019a, 2019b).
+The Dossierveillance Project was started in 2019, at the beginning of the Covid 19 pandemic, by Cristina Plamadeala, PhD.
+The aim of this project is to increase awareness of this phenomenon and foster research on this subject with public policy implications.
+The mission of this initiative is to create a world where the implications of dossierveillance are understood and tackled through improving awareness of this phenomenon and developing policies at the national level aiming to protect people from its repercussions.
+Dossierveillance is a type of surveillance wherein the file (or a series of files), paper-based or virtual, lies at the center of what makes a person afraid or reluctant to act in a particular manner or to disclose information that, once placed in the file, has the potentiality to be interpreted in a way deemed or perceived as harmful for the respective person.

 Our work